American Song Contest: Format

 The American Song Contest put artists head-to-head against other representatives in a series of qualifying rounds, leading to the semi-finals and a prime time final in a "March Madness" style.
-The winning act earns the title of Best Original Song.
+The winning act earned the title of Best Original Song.
 As initially announced in August 2020, the competition would feature professional musical artists such as solo singers, duos, or groups of up to six members from each of the 50 U.S. states.
 By May 2021, the format had been expanded to include all five populated U.S. territories and the nation's capital and federal district of Washington, D.C.
 The participating territories were American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
 Acts could consist of solo artists, duos, bands, or a DJ.

 Each representative performed an original song in the live television program broadcast across the country on NBC.
 The series lasted eight episodes, consisting of five episodes of qualifying rounds, followed by two episodes of semi-finals and one final.
 In each qualifying round, a 56-member jury of music industry professionals (one for each state and territory) selected one song to advance to the semi-finals, while three songs also advanced after a 35-hour viewer voting period, which tallied votes from a combination of the jury and fans.
 After the qualifying rounds, the jury also selected two "redemption songs" from the qualifying rounds to join in the semi-finals, bringing the total number of semi-finalists to 22.
 They were then divided into two 11-participant semi-finals.
 The same selection process was facilitated in the semi-finals to determine the 10 acts to compete in the final.
 The final results were presented in Eurovision style, with each jury member awarding their maximum 12 points, followed by the awarding of points from viewers.
 The viewer votes were weighted, with each state and territory being worth 12 points much like in Eurovision, thus giving all regions equal voting power while preventing populous states like California and Texas from dominating the voting process.